amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 eliminate completely the conceptual “enframing” that Heidegger criticizes.
 Rather, it seeks to cultivate a more enlightened self-interest, one cognizant of our embeddedness in a natural-cultural-technological assemblage.
-Even such an enlightened understanding of interest is not always sufficient to pro- voke ethical behavior toward other bodies.
+Even such an enlightened understanding of interest is not always sufficient to provoke ethical behavior toward other bodies.
 Ethical motivation needs also to draw upon co-feeling or sympathy with suffering, and also upon a certain love of the world, or enchantment with it.
 This last source is best inspired, I think, by an onto-tale that enhances one’s awareness of the vitality of the